SUBARU WRX STI REVIEW

 For all their dynamic differences, there is little difference in speed between either transmission; by the end of the front straight both were traveling at just over 210km/h.

 However, the manual’s greater torque and limited-slip differentials allowed it to pull out of corners harder and faster, making it by far the quicker track car.

 Subaru Australia says demand from dealers suggests up to 70 percent of STI sales will be for the auto, but our first taste of the automatic-equipped STI on the track left us underwhelmed.

 We can understand why some might want the auto – after all, it would be easier to live with in peak-hour traffic – but for buyers wanting their STI as a weekend warrior rather than a workday hack, we’d recommend they stick with the manual.

-Filed under: Featured, review, Subaru, impreza, subaru impreza, hot hatch, awd, sedan, sti, performance, turbo, subaru sti, Subaru WRX, subaru wrx sti, small, 2011 subaru impreza wrx sti, impreza wrx sti, wrx sti, subaru impreza sti, enthusiast, 4cyl, 4door
+Filed under: Featured, review, Subaru, impreza, subaru impreza, hot hatch, awd, sedan, sti, sport, performance, turbo, subaru sti, Subaru WRX, subaru wrx sti, small, 2011 subaru impreza wrx sti, impreza wrx sti, wrx sti, subaru impreza sti, enthusiast, 4cyl, 4door